-These days most persons are misusing the internet instead of using it productively;
+These days most persons are misusing the internet instead of using it productively.

-they waste time on porn and social networking sites.
+They waste time on social networking sites.

 In a democratic society, law is used to ensure the efficient social progress and to protect citizens.
 The focus on an efficient society sometimes is prioritised over protecting and serving citizens.
 Citizens who live in countries under dictatorship are even more likely to be exposed to unjust laws.